sreenaths/mcp-python-sdk/docs/minimcp/README.md

 | HTTP            | Request–response | Simple REST-like message handling                                   |
 | Streamable HTTP | Bidirectional    | Advanced message handling with notifications, progress updates etc. |

-HTTP is a subset of Streamable HTTP and doesn't support bidirectional communication.
+HTTP is a subset of Streamable HTTP and doesn't support bidirectional (server to client) communication.
 However, as shown in the integration example, it can be added as a RESTful API endpoint in any Python application to host remote MCP servers.
 Importantly, it remains compatible with Streamable HTTP MCP clients.

-MiniMCP also provides a smart Streamable HTTP implementation.
-It adapts to usage patterns: if the handler simply returns a response, the server replies with a normal JSON HTTP response.
+MiniMCP provides a `Smart Streamable HTTP` implementation.
+It adapts to usage patterns — if the handler simply returns a message, the server replies with a normal JSON HTTP response.
 An event stream is opened only when the server needs to push notifications to the client.
-To keep things simple and stateless, this is currently implemented using polling to keep the stream alive, with the option to support fully resumable Streamable HTTP in the future.
+To keep things simple and stateless, current implementation uses polling to keep the stream alive.
+Resumability in the case of a connection lose could be implemented in a future iteration.

 You can use the transports as shown below, or wrap `mcp.handle` in a custom function to pass a scope or manage lifecycle: